 What are the different types of apprenticeship?

-There are over 200 different types of apprenticeship available (sometimes referred to as "frameworks" or "standards") as well as different levels:
+There are over 200 different types of apprenticeship available and at four different levels:

-Depending on the sector and job role, an apprenticeship can take anything from one to four years to complete.
+Depending on the sector and job role, an apprenticeship can take anything from one to six years to complete.

 National Apprenticeship Service